+The most important hyper-parameters are presented in this section, but more details can be found on github\footnotemark[\value{footnote}].

 To begin with, we prepare the aligned scenes from SemanticKITTI and nuScenes.
-We use the already existing scenes from NS and accumulate scans 100 by 100 to create SK scenes.
-The intensities are normalized following\cite{caunes_3d_2024}.
-We crop the scenes only below the ground to remove noise, at -2.2m for SK and -2.5m for NS, with the reference being the first Lidar position for each scene.
-Note that we do not crop nuScenes to fit the lower height of SemanticKITTI as is often done, as this would fall outside the scope of domain generalization.
+We use the already existing scenes from NS and accumulate scans 60 by 60 to create SK scenes.
+The intensities are normalized by scan, following \cite{caunes_3d_2024}.